nygeek/drive_inspector/README.md

 Fundamentally, the UNIX file system is built around data structures that point down at their children.

+By contrast, the Drive system is organized around files that point upward at their parents.

 **DRIVE**

 In Drive everything is a File.
+We call everything a Node to distinguish our notation and documentation from that of Google Drive.
+When in doubt, the Drive documentation is authoritative, of course.

 A folder is just a node with no extension and with a mimeType of "application/vnd.google-apps.folder".
 Folders have no representation of their children.
 Instead, each file has a list of parents.
 Each parent is, presumably, a folder.

-Traversing the imputed tree structure imposed on Drive involves getting the FileID of the root node and then finding all files that include the root node in the parents array.
+Traversing the imputed tree structure imposed on Drive involves getting the NodeID of the root and then finding all files that include the root node in the parents array.
 Applied recursively this results in a complete traversal of all files that have parents.
+Because it is possible to have nodes in your Drive that are not linked to your root, the --find operator applied from the root will probably not discover all of the items in your Drive.

 According to the documentation, every file should have one or more parents, though some files created in the past may lack parents.

-By contrast, the Drive system is organized around files that point upward at their parents.
+Items shared to you by others and not linked in to your Drive using the "Organize" dialog will appear to you to have no parents.
+In addition, items that you have deleted will appear in your Trash but will continue to show their original locations in their parents field.

 ===